{

 To avoid disparate efforts, companies will need to uncover and foster cross-business unit collaboration and standardization.
 This effort will provide an opportunity to pinpoint and/or build a foundational architecture for the whole organization that is much more consistent across all lines of business and functions.
 For example, embarking on one toolset, one skill set, and one training program can deliver reduced costs, enable greater employee mobility within the company, and lead to higher job satisfaction and lower turnover.

-Embracing the New Paradigm
+Embracing the New Paradigm of Connected Care

 As an industry, healthcare and life science companies need to find more effective ways to help patients live healthier lives, and many are making exciting transformations to achieve that goal.
 In short, telehealth has become the new paradigm in healthcare, and now in life sciences.
 The latest innovations in IoT, IoMT, and telemedicine technologies are helping to keep patients connected, monitored, and cared for safely and effectively from afar.